C-ManSharp/Game-Architecture-Project/README.md

 I received the maximum number of marks possible for the diagrams.
 I was three marks off achieving the maximum marks possible for the architecture of the program.

 The horrible pointer code in some of the upate methods was created to fix a memory leak.
 I discovered this leak hours before the assessment deadline so I had to fix it quickly.
+The AI for the ships does not work too well.
+Again, this was due to time constraints.

 This project was compiled using Visual Studio 2022 Community Edition.